Any questions?

 Why it's needed: While typical policies don't cover simple wear and tear, certain riders might offer coverage for accelerated or unusual wear that's unexpected.

-Why it's needed: Repairs to service lines can be expensive, and they're not always covered by local utilities or standard policies.
+Why it's needed: Pest damage can be expensive to repair and isn't always covered in standard policies.

 Mobile Home Facts : Texas